PerseeGreyProject/ActiveInspire/README.md

 # STEP 1

-Install the file "ActiveInspire.zip" on your computer
+Go to https://mega.nz/file/sC8kjKTY#olvt6_29DqQL2IzbGAycFZ5pPHle8onJMVtJFUoFTqc and install the file "ActiveInspire.zip" on your computer

 # STEP 2